 We take your privacy very seriously.
 Horus Music Limited and our subsidiaries and affiliates collect and process some Personal Data about you.
-Under the GDPR (General Data Protection Regulations) we are required to provide you with certain information about how and why we collect, hold and process and in some cases transfer your Personal Data.
+Under the UK General Data Protection Regulations (UK GDPR, GDPR)) and Data Protection Act 2018 we are required to provide you with certain information about how and why we collect, hold and process and in some cases transfer your Personal Data.
 This policy outlines:

 - What data we collect.